 4. Owner or agent identity

-Under the Texas State law, a rental agreement must contain the following:
+Under the Texas State law, an agreement must contain the following:

 - Name and address of the landlord/property owner